whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 #define MASTER_RIGHT
 ...
 ```
-- Change your keymaps accordingly, no need to change the code under ```pointing_device_task```, unless you added layers or change the names of the layers.
+- Change your keymaps accordingly and update any layer state switch cases accordingly.
 - Set the ```rules.mk``` based on the which hand is master and that has the trackball connected.
  - For the __right hand__ ```rules.mk``` set the following:
  ```